 Known previously as the Coyote Fencing Club, the Kanza foil center had a roster of only five active fencers when Kvaratskhelia arrived in 1996 but that number grew to a bustling gym full of 30 fencers by 2005.

 During his time at Kanza, Kvaratskhelia worked cooperatively with many coaches throughout the United States and from overseas.
 Kanza has hosted an impressive list of nationally-ranked fencers during recent years, with those elite foilists including the likes of Kurt Getz, the Kubik brothers, Andras Horanyi, Meinhardt and Tamara Najm.
-Kanza also welcomed more than 60 out-of-state fencers for its 2005 summer training camps and worked an "exchange" program with clubs in Russia and Ukraine, allowing fencers from Kvaratskhelia; homeland and Kansas to train in an overseas setting.
-Kanza likewise has sponsored community outreach programs while helping grow the sport of fencing throughout the state.
+Kanza also welcomed more than 60 out-of-state fencers for its 2005 summer training camps and created an "exchange" program with clubs in Russia and Ukraine, allowing fencers from Kvaratskhelia's homeland and Kansas to train in an overseas setting.
+Kanza likewise has sponsored community outreach programs while helping grow the sport of fencing throughout the state of Kansas.